isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition Planning in SPED Schools.md

 for a smooth transition to&nbsp;post-school.
 The transition from school to post-school life can be a challenging time for students with special needs and their families.
-It often raises questions about the available opportunities and the next steps after leaving school.
-In every SPED school, the Transition Planning Coordinator and Transition Team oversee and coordinate this important process where the school intensifies partnership with families to develop a shared vision for the students’ future when they graduate from school.</p>
+It often raises questions about the available opportunities and the next steps after leaving school.</p>
+<p>In every SPED school, the Transition Planning Coordinator and Transition
+Team oversee and coordinate this important process where the school intensifies partnership with families to develop a shared vision for the students’ future when they graduate from school.</p>
 <p></p>
 <p>Transition Planning in SPED schools takes place over three broad phases
 during the senior/secondary schooling years, leading up to the point of